 How about you?
 Have you been feeling a range of emotions like me, and have you allowed yourself to feel those emotions when they arise?
 Have you cried lately?
 For much of my life, I looked at crying as weakness and the interesting thing about that is the tears would often come out full-force in the least opportune times (like in the middle of class) because they were so pent up.
 It also caused a lot of anxiety in my body.
 We don’t have to stockpile emotions (or toilet paper for that matter).
 One excellent way to build resilience in your being is to allow yourself to feel the range of emotions without judgment.
 Let them surface and find non-harmful ways to release them.
 Crying is one way to do that.
 Your tears are literally cleansing your body of stuck emotions, like grief.
 In these times we are also learning how interconnected we really are.
 As you recognize and release your own grief, sadness, anger, or whatever you are feeling, you are also doing your part to release that for the collective.
 We can be a part of a collective healing right now.

 I’m writing today mainly to share some herbal tips for building resilience in your body, but as we know wellness is more than just throwing herbs at a situation.
 This is why I wanted to bring up the power of release in addition to herbal suggestions for supporting your immune system and whole body during these “viral” times.
-I believe that one of our best defenses right now is to help our bodies be more resilient through mind and body, if we do come down with COVID-19, or any virus for that matter.
+I believe that one of our best defenses right now is to help our bodies be more resilient through mind and body to be more prepared if we encounter a virus.
 I also want to make these solutions as accessible as possible.
 I’m going to share a few things that I’m doing at home and hope they are helpful to you!

 Sinus steams are accessible to nearly everyone and you can usually find plants for this right outside your back door or at a local park.
 Sinus steams are extremely helpful at getting the volatile oils, or essential oils, of plants into your sinuses and respiratory tract.
 Volatile oils are some of the healing components of plants and are called “volatile” because they are easily released with heat.
 Since many viruses live in our nasal cavities and throat, the antimicrobial properties of essential oils can be quite an effective preventative.
 Herbal steams can help keep nasal passageways moisturized, loosen up mucus, and relieve stuffiness.